mirzaakhena/gogen/README.md

 }
 ```

-Now you are working under payment domain.
+That's it, now you are working under payment domain.

 Re-run the command again
 ```
 $ gogen usecase RunPaymentCreate
 ```

-Now you got the usecase boilerplate code created under payment domain. (don't forget to delete your previous RunPaymentCreate usecase under the order domain manually)
+Now you got the usecase boilerplate code created under payment domain. (don't forget to delete your previous RunPaymentCreate use case under the order domain manually)

 ---